-On a case-by-case basis, coverage consideration will be given for excimer laser, PUVA, UVB light (alone or in combination with other treatment modalities) for treatment of the face, neck, hands or \geq 10% body surface area.
+Coverage consideration will be given for excimer laser, PUVA, UVB light (alone or in combination with other treatment modalities) for treatment of the face, neck, hands or $\geq$ 10% body surface area, as well as rapidly progressing disease, as manifest in segmental, confetti-like, inflammatory, or trichome vitiligo, or with new spots appearing within 2 months, regardless of site.
 Prior to Medical Director consideration, substantiating documentation must first be submitted for review; these include:

-- 1. Progress notes indicative of the following:

-- a.
-Baseline skin color.

-- b.
-Treatment history; documented failure of adherent 3-month trial of both:

-- i. high-potency (Class II steroids)
+- 1. Progress notes indicative of the following: - a.
+Lesion(s) description - b.
+Treatment history; documented failure of adherent 3-month trial of both: - i. high potency (Class II steroids)

-- ii.
-Protopic.
+- ii. protopic

 - c.
-Extent and distribution of vitiligo to the face, neck and or hands.
+Extent and distribution of vitiligo to the face, neck and or hands

-- 2. Photographic evidence.
+- 2. Photographic evidence